lilylogan/Assignment2/README.md

 # Implementations

 ### Dot Product - Implemented by Simone Badaruddin
-Implemented "emoji reaction" system for character.
-The character receives a shy emoji floating and bobbing above their head when in the bathroom, facing the showering ghost.
-This is identified using dot product.
-See EmojiReactor.c and updates to Observer.c.
+Implemented Emoji Reaction system for character (he has a lot of emoitons)!
+The character receives a shy emoji floating animatedly above their head when in the bathroom, facing the ghost in the shower.
+The character similarly receives a scared emoji when close to and facing an enemy.
+The character facing each trigger is calculated using dot product.
+Modified files include EmojiReactor.cs, ScaryRmojiHandler.cs and updates to Observer.cs.

 ### Linear Interpolation - Implemented by Lily Logan